PrinceHerenj/studyNotes/ALGO/M1/Module 1 Definition of Algorithm.md

 #### Complexity of Algorithm
 * Function which gives time function (running time) or space function (memory utilized) in terms of input size
-* Time complexity of a program is the amount of computational time which it needs to completion.
+* ==Time complexity== of a program is the amount of computational time which it needs to completion.
 Independent of Implementation and programming Language.
-* Space Complexity of a program is the amount of storage that it requires for execution.
+* ==Space Complexity== of a program is the amount of storage that it requires for execution.
 Measured by the variables used by it

 ##### Algorithm Analysis
 Analysis means to predict the resources that an algorithm requires.
 Resources such as memory, communication bandwidth, or computer hardware are primary concern of analysis occasionally, but it is the **computational time** that we want to measure at all times.